 Dreams about: Babies

-Dreaming about babies can mean lots of different things.
+There can be lots of different dream meanings when you dream about babies.
 A crying baby can be a sign that there’s some area in your life where you need more attention.
 Or that there’s a part of your life that’s lacking focus and you need to set some goals for yourself.

 Babies can also symbolise new beginnings.
 So don’t worry if you’re not planning a family, it may just mean you’ve got some exciting changes on the way!